akhilmurthy/IDB/PITCHME.md

 @title[Filter and Sorting is disjoint]
 ### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">Disjoint Filter and Sort</span></span>
 It is not possible to sort and filter at the same time.
 Choosing one, overrides the other.

++++
+@title[Images for Reviews]
+### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">Images in Reviews</span></span>
+While the image of how many stars the review rates is important to see at a glance, it would be nice to display the cover of the book being reviewed as well.

++++
+@title[What puzzles us about their website?]
+### <span style="font-family:Helvetica Neue; font-weight:bold"> <span style="color:#f99e1a">What puzzles us about their website?</span></span>

+- The landing page carousel displays books can not be clicked.
+- How the shifting and why the shifting of the grid occurs when the page of a model is loaded.
+- Why not have the first book's cover be the image for the Series Model instead of all placeholder images?

 ---
 @title[Visualization]